facebookresearch/votenet/README.md

 ## Installation

 Install [Pytorch](https://pytorch.org/get-started/locally/) and [Tensorflow](https://github.com/tensorflow/tensorflow) (for TensorBoard).
 It is required that you have access to GPUs.
 Matlab is required to prepare data for SUN RGB-D. The code is tested with Ubuntu 18.04, Pytorch v1.1, TensorFlow v1.14, CUDA 10.0 and cuDNN v7.4.
-Note: there is some incompatibility with newer version of Pytorch (e.g. v1.3), which is to be fixed.
+Note: After a code update on 2/6/2020, the code is now also compatible with Pytorch v1.2+

 Compile the CUDA layers for [PointNet++](http://arxiv.org/abs/1706.02413), which we used in the backbone network: